BeyondMagic/flarity/README.md

 ```
 $ git clone https://github.com/beyondmagic/st
-$ cd st
+$ cd flarity
 $ make install
-$ st
+$ flarity
 ```

-If you want to, edit `config.mk` to match your local setup (st is installed into the /usr/local namespace by default).
+If you want to, edit `config.mk` to match your local setup (flarity is installed into the /usr/local namespace by default).

-Then run `tic -x -o ~/.terminfo st.info` to have support in multiple terminal programs that use undercurls, ...
+Then run `tic -x -o ~/.terminfo flarity.info` to have support in multiple terminal programs that use undercurls, ...